chamod-malindu/guidemelk-web-project/README.md

 **GuidMeLK** serves as a bridge between **tourists** and **local guides**, fostering trust, convenience, and sustainable tourism in Sri Lanka.
 Through its innovative features — from real-time communication to verified profiles — the platform helps tourists enjoy authentic experiences while empowering local guides with new opportunities.

-> ⭐ If you find this project useful or inspiring, please consider starring the repo and following our journey.
-Thank you!

 ---

 ## 🖼️ Project Screenshots